mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 ![Save your session](https://github.com/mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/blob/main/Figures/Save_session.png)

 Now you can access your session with your tracks added at any time.
 You will see your session listed on the **Arbely Lab Session Management** area.
 Remember that your tracks are linked to their location in Cyverse.
 If you move them around, you'll need to update your tracks browser line with a new location.

+Finally, you can save a snapshot of your UCSC browser window as well--just select **View** then select **PDF** to get options to download the current browser view and the chromosome ideogram with current location highlighted.
+PDF is a scalable vector format, so it's also good for publication.

+Time to celebrate!! :D